-- College Democrats: To stimulate an active interest in governmental affairs and support the principles of the Democratic party.
-Faculty Advisor: Dr. James Sherry, Wright Hall 228, ext.
-3316. - College Republicans: To foster and encourage the activities of the Republican party, assist in the election of Republican candidates to local, state and national office, and formulate and administer programs aimed at involving college students in the Republican party.
-Faculty Advisor: Dr. Ken Labrant, Wright Hall 223, 334-670-3304. - Freshman Forum: To provide a link between the Freshman class and Student Government Association.
-These members serve the Freshman class with planned events and promote active student involvement.
-SGA Office, Trojan Center room 215, 334-808-6214. - House of Representatives: To provide an opportunity for representatives of student organizations to come together.
-Faculty Advisor: Barbara Patterson, Trojan Center 215, 334-670-3204 - NAACP: To inform youth about the problem affecting people of color in the Disporia.
-Faculty Advisors: Joe McCall, 306 Bibb Graves, ext.
-3514. - New International Student Forum: To give international students an opportunity to participate in a branch of the Student Government Association.
-Faculty Advisor: Barbara Patterson, Trojan Center 215, 334-670-3204. - Student Government Association: To provide opportunities for the practice of good citizenship, to promote cooperation and achieve participation in student activities of recognized value.
-Troy Faculty Advisor: Barbara Patterson, Trojan Center 215, 334-670-3204.
+- College Democrats: To stimulate an active interest in governmental affairs and support the principles of the Democratic party. - College Republicans: To foster and encourage the activities of the Republican party, assist in the election of Republican candidates to local, state and national office, and formulate and administer programs aimed at involving college students in the Republican party. - Freshman Forum: To provide a link between the Freshman class and Student Government Association.
+These members serve the Freshman class with planned events and promote active student involvement. - House of Representatives: To provide an opportunity for representatives of student organizations to come together. - NAACP: To inform youth about the problem affecting people of color in the Disporia. - Student Government Association: To provide opportunities for the practice of good citizenship, to promote cooperation and achieve participation in student activities of recognized value.